Without Data, There’s No ML — Why You Should Focus on Data First

 Rather, you will need to come back to your data constantly, auditing it, filling in the gaps, cleaning and harmonizing it, getting it ready to train and test your models, monitoring how well it’s doing.
 Asking yourself: Why is this working?
 Why isn’t this working?
 What else do we need?
 How can we make it better?
 How can we split the data in new ways?
 How can we use this data in different ways for training?
 Are we getting the right features out of it?
 The right insights?

-It’s about having the processes in place to ensure you’re consistently, continuously looking at your data to figure out the best way to position, manage, and use it.
+It’s about having the processes in place to ensure you’re consistently, continuously looking at your data (that you have that focus on data) to figure out the best way to position, manage, and use it.
 That you’re focusing on the right segments of your data – and the most powerful connections between datasets and data points.
 That’s why we talk about the machine learning lifecycle, rather than a sequence from start to finish.

 It helps if you think of data as a process more than a step.
 Imagine the data workflow like this: